 Ebola Outbreak Resources

-Thomas More College places the health and safety of our students, faculty and staff in utmost regard.
-Due to the heightened attention, and proximity of this issue in Northern Ohio, we wanted to issue this notice to inform the College Community about our preparation for any crisis related to the spread of disease locally, regionally, or on our own campus.
-In the event of an Ebola outbreak on campus, the College would contact the local health department and follow their protocol.
+Thomas More University places the health and safety of our students, faculty and staff in utmost regard.
+Due to the heightened attention, and proximity of this issue in Northern Ohio, we wanted to issue this notice to inform the University Community about our preparation for any crisis related to the spread of disease locally, regionally, or on our own campus.
+In the event of an Ebola outbreak on campus, the University would contact the local health department and follow their protocol.
 We will always post any relevant information about this, or any other emergency on our website at www.ThomasMore.edu/emergency.
 TMC has a Crisis Management Team which is currently reviewing, updating, and refining any response to a possible outbreak.

 Currently, there are very few cases in the United States, and a very low risk of transmission throughout the continent.
 We will continue to monitor the situation through local officials and the Center for Disease Control (CDC) which have covered the outbreak since its inception.
-For the foreseeable future, we ask that any member of the college community who plans travel to Africa, and specifically West Africa, and/or has contact with anyone who has traveled to West Africa to notify the Department of Student Affairs.
+For the foreseeable future, we ask that any member of the University community who plans travel to Africa, and specifically West Africa, and/or has contact with anyone who has traveled to West Africa to notify the Department of Student Affairs.

 The likelihood of contracting any viral hemorrhagic fever, including Ebola, is considered extremely low unless there has been direct contact with the body fluids of symptomatic infected persons or animals, or objects that have been contaminated with body fluids.
 All individuals can take these everyday actions to help prevent the spread of illness: